I’ve started A NEW blog. But, hopefully it won’t be mine for very long.

 Tex?
 Howboutit?
 Your own blog.

 UPDATE: In 2011, all but a few entries at Tex’s Blog were archived due to a concluded legal battle between “Tex” and Amway Corporation.
-Entries made by myself were left intact for a short while and then were also removed.
-2 entries remain at that blog and briefly explain the blog’s demise and recommends readers to another site.
+Entries made by myself were recently added back to the blog.(Such as the blog introduction and holiday postings) 2 other entries remain at that blog and briefly explain the blog’s demise and recommends readers to another site.